Skip to main content

 Technical Analysis

-CVE-2026-21903 is a stack-based buffer overflow vulnerability classified under CWE-121, found in the Packet Forwarding Engine (PFE) component of Juniper Networks Junos OS.
-The flaw arises when an authenticated attacker with low privileges subscribes to telemetry sensors at scale, causing all Flexible PIC Concentrator (FPC) connections to drop.
-This leads to an FPC crash and subsequent restart, resulting in a denial-of-service condition.
-The vulnerability affects all Junos OS versions before 22.4R3-S7, versions 23.2 prior to 23.2R2-S4, and versions 23.4 before 23.4R2.
-Notably, the issue does not manifest if YANG packages for the specific telemetry sensors are installed, indicating a correlation between sensor data handling and the overflow.
-The vulnerability requires network access and low-level authentication but no user interaction.
-The CVSS v3.1 score is 6.5, reflecting a medium severity primarily due to the impact on availability without confidentiality or integrity compromise.
-No known exploits are currently reported in the wild.
-The vulnerability highlights a risk in telemetry data processing within Junos OS, which is critical for network monitoring and management.
+CVE-2026-21903 is a stack-based buffer overflow vulnerability classified under CWE-121, located in the Packet Forwarding Engine (PFE) component of Juniper Networks Junos OS.
+The PFE is responsible for high-speed packet forwarding and processing within Juniper routers and switches.
+This vulnerability is triggered when an authenticated attacker with low privileges subscribes to telemetry sensors at scale, which causes all Flexible PIC Concentrator (FPC) connections to drop, leading to an FPC crash and subsequent restart.
+The crash results in a denial-of-service (DoS) condition, temporarily disrupting network traffic forwarding.
+The vulnerability affects multiple Junos OS versions: all versions before 22.4R3-S7, versions 23.2 before 23.2R2-S4, and versions 23.4 before 23.4R2.
+Notably, the issue does not manifest if the YANG packages for the specific telemetry sensors are installed, suggesting that the vulnerability is linked to how telemetry subscriptions are handled in the absence of these packages.
+The CVSS 3.1 score of 6.5 reflects that the attack can be launched remotely over the network (AV:N), with low complexity (AC:L), requiring low privileges (PR:L), no user interaction (UI:N), and impacts availability only (A:H) without compromising confidentiality or integrity.
+No public exploits have been reported yet, but the vulnerability poses a risk to network stability and availability, especially in environments relying heavily on Juniper devices for critical infrastructure.

 Potential Impact